 13. Don’t Buy Anything for a Month and Set New Goals

 need wish for having more.
-As in more, newer, trendier clothes.
+As in more clothes.
+Or newer clothes.
+Or both.
 Here’s what you can do:

 - Step one: don’t buy any clothing items, jewelry or accessories for a month.

-- While on your shopping break, identify whether your closet is actually lacking certain pieces (important, needs to be addressed) or if it’s just running low on ephemeral trends (unimportant, does not need to be addressed).
+- While on your shopping break, identify whether your closet is actually lacking certain pieces (important, needs to be addressed).
+Or perhaps it’s just running low on ephemeral trends (unimportant, does not need to be addressed).

 14. Think Trademark, Not Trend – And Perfect Your Style

 Creating a uniform, a look that you feel great and confident in is a simple way to curate your wardrobe.
+Slow fashion is simple.
+And, more so, slow fashion is easy and effortless.
+After all, ethical fashion is designed to make things easier, definitely not harder.
 Simplifying your wardrobe to a few trusted staples will definitely reduce hassle, save you money and reduce the work you have to do every morning when deciding what to wear.
-Here’s how to tackle this:
+Here’s how to tackle this slow fashion goal: